basselelsheikh/E-commerce/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-there are three preregistered accounts for you to test:
+there are three preregistered accounts for you to test: </br>
+Bassel's account is the superuser </br>
-username: bassel
+username: bassel </br>
 password: mmmm

-username: ahmed
+username: ahmed </br>
 password: mmmm

-username: ali
+username: ali </br>
 password: mmmm

-username: mohamed
+username: mohamed </br>
 password: mmmm

+there are also two auction listings available for testing.
+1 available and 1 closed.
+(You can add more) </br>

-You are free to login with any account to test the website's functions
+You are free to login with any account to test the website's functions </br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>